 He earned his master’s degree in speech communication at Portland State University and his bachelor’s degree at the University of Washington.

-The President’s Cabinet is composed of the president and the college’s three vice presidents and one associate vice president: Andréa Johnson, vice president for Administrative Services; Dr. Kristen Jones, vice president for Instruction; and Joseph Barrientos, vice president for Student Development Services/Dean of Students; and D'Andre Fisher, associate vice president for Equity, Diversity and Inclusion.
+The President’s Cabinet is composed of the president and the college’s three vice presidents and one associate vice president: Andréa Johnson, vice president for Administrative Services; Peter Lortz, vice president for Instruction; Joseph Barrientos, vice president for Student Development Services/Dean of Students; and D'Andre Fisher, associate vice president for Equity, Diversity and Inclusion.

 Peter Lortz, Vice President for Instruction